George Croly: Literary career

 Croly was a leading contributor to the Literary Gazette and Blackwood's Magazine, from the establishment of both in 1817, and was also associated with the Tory magazine Britannia.
 He worked as a theatre critic for the New Times and later as a foreign correspondent.
 He wrote poems, plays, satires, novels, history, and theological works, and achieved some measure of success in all.
-Perhaps his best known works were his novels, Salathiel (1828), based on the legend of the Wandering Jew, and Marston (1846).
+Perhaps his best known works were his novels, Salathiel (1827), and Marston (1846).
+The first, based on the legend of the Wandering Jew, was published under multiple titles, including: Tarry Thou Till I Come; or, Salathiel, the Wandering Jew (1827), Salathiel, A Story of the Past, Present and the Future (1828), and Salathiel: The Immortal (1855, Routledge).
 His main contribution to theological literature was an exposition of the Apocalypse.
 His hymns included Spirit of God, descend upon my heart written in 1854.